kaanaktas/goroutine-data-processing/README.md

 ## Run

-`go run . -worker-number={number_of_worker}` starts the application with a number of worker which is passed in a parameter.
+`go run . -worker-number={number_of_worker}` starts the application with a number of worker which is passed in the parameter.
 If parameter is skipped, 1 worker will be run as default.

 ## Test

-`go test -bench . -worker-number={number_of_worker}` runs benchmark tests with a number of worker which is passed in a parameter.
+`go test -bench . -worker-number={number_of_worker}` runs benchmark tests with a number of worker which is passed in the parameter.
 If parameter is skipped, 1 worker will be run as default.

 ## How it works: